 (1) Registration pursuant to OAR 340-210-0100(1) or (3) must be completed within 30 days following the mailing date of the request by DEQ.

-(2) Registration must be completed by the owner, lessee of the source, or agent on forms made available by the Department.
-If a form is not available from the Department, the registrant may provide the information using a format approved by the Department.
+(2) Registration must be completed by the owner, lessee of the source, or agent on forms made available by DEQ.
+If a form is not available from DEQ, the registrant may provide the information using a format approved by DEQ.

 (3) In order to obtain registration pursuant to OAR 340-210-0100(1), the following information must be reported by registrants: